 In our new Member Lens series, we’re spotlighting a cross-section of current Film Independent Members to see how they got where they are now, what they hope to do next and what being a part of Film Independent means to them.

 Su Fang Tham is no stranger to taking initiative.
-Tham’s early love of cinematic craft led her to vigorously pursue an interest in story development in parallel to a demanding day job as a full-time tax CPA.
-Tham relocated to Los Angeles, where she wasted no time in her industry networking efforts—at one point even cold-contacting over 70 different development execs to offer her script coverage services.
+Tham’s early love of the cinematic craft led her to vigorously pursue an interest in story development in parallel with a demanding day job as a full-time tax CPA.
+Tham relocated to Los Angeles, where she wasted no time in her industry networking efforts — at one point even cold-contacting over 70 different development execs to offer her script coverage services.
 For most, this would have been enough.
-But the overachieving Tham instead decided to chase a third track: freelance entertainment journalist.
+But the overachieving Tham instead decided to chase a third track: freelance entertainment journalism.

-It was through her passion to write about filmmaking that Tham—already a Film Independent Member—first connected with Film Independent’s blog in 2016.
+It was through her passion to write about filmmaking that Tham — already a Film Independent Member at the time — first connected with Film Independent’s blog in 2016.
 In the years since, Tham has become one of Fi’s most prolific blog contributors, recapping a wide range of Film Independent programming as well as providing our regular Detail Oriented and Don’t-Miss Indies columns in addition to pursuing other freelance writing and script development work.
 She now works full-time as a freelancer, having left Fox during the 2019 Disney merger.

 SU FANG THAM

 So when did you first become a Film Independent Member?
 What were you doing at the time and how did Film Independent sort of come to your attention?